What is an essay referencing system?

 As a rule of thumb, we recommend having a separate sheet of paper handy at all times when writing or researching your essay, and noting down the following details clearly as you go:

-• The year the work was published and where it was published
+- The year the work was published and in which city it was published

-- If it’s an electronic resource, include the date the source was accessed and the electronic address.
+- If it’s an electronic resource, e.g. a website, state the electronic address followed by the date the source was accessed